MamoruTakata/MamoruTakata.github.io/_pages/cv.md

 # Education

-* B.S. in Faculty of Agriculture, Kyoto University, 2007
+* B.S. in Faculty of Agriculture, Tokyo University of Agriculture and Technology, 2007
-* M.S. in Graduate School of Agriculture, Kyoto University, 2010
+* M.S. in Graduate School of Agriculture, Tokyo University of Agriculture and Technology, 2010
 * Ph.D in United Graduate School of Agricultural Science, Tokyo University of Agriculture and Technology, 2013

 ---